papokotos/industrial_v3/README.md

 8. Write `npm install -g nodemon` and press `ENTER`.

 ## Step 6: Configure the Application
 1. Make some changes in the config file of our application.
-In VS Code, navigate to the server folder, and then into the config folder where a `config.json` file is located.
+In VS Code, navigate to the server folder, and then into the database folder where a `config.json` file is located.
 2. Replace the `root` and `123` fields under development to your own MariaDB username and password.
 Save the changes.

 ## Step 7: Initialize the Application